novuhq/novu-dotnet-quickstart/README.md

   </a>
 </div>

-# Novu PHP SDK Quickstart
+# Novu .NET SDK Quickstart

 This sample demonstrates how to trigger notifications from a [.NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework) app using [Novu](https://novu.co).